mlcommons/training/object_detection/caffe2/README.md

 We use a version of Mask R-CNN with a ResNet50 backbone.

 ### List of layers
+Running the timing script will display a list of layers.

 ### Weight and bias initialization
 The ResNet50 base must be loaded from the provided weights.
 They may be quantized.

 ### Loss function
+Multi-task loss (classification, box, mask).
+Described in the Mask R-CNN paper.

+Classification: Smooth L1 loss

+Box: Log loss for true class.

+Mask: per-pixel sigmoid, average binary cross-entropy loss.

 ### Optimizer
+Momentum SGD.
+Weight decay of 0.0001, momenum of 0.9.

 # 5. Quality
 ### Quality metric